 As the cost of college continues to rise, so does the average level of student loan debt.
-In 2015, this figure sat at a little more than $35,000.
+In 2019, there are more than 44 million Americans who collectively owe $1.5 trillion in student loan debt.
 Plenty of students need to borrow at least some form of financial aid to attend college, but there are several options to learn about when it comes to loans.
 In a world where more than 40% of borrowers don’t make payments on their loans, student loan forgiveness is also a hot topic.
 With all the discussion surrounding student loans, it’s no wonder that you might be confused about the process.
 Take a look at our breakdown of private and federal student loans, how to get them, how to understand student loan consolidation and ways to pay off your debt once college is over.

 Comparing the Top Student Loan Lenders

 While many banks and credit unions offer student loans, not all offer the same incentives.
 Here are some of the biggest heavy hitters in the student loan world.

 CommonBond was founded by three graduate students who wanted to create an easier way for students to manage loans.
 The company currently specializes in loan refinancing, with rates that start as low as 1.81% variable APR with auto-pay.
 New student loans start as low as 3.31% variable APR with auto-pay for undergraduate students.

 LendKey is an online market that lets you compare student loan refinancing with variable APRs as low as 1.90%.
 Loans are all funded by their network of hundreds of not-for-profit credit unions and community banks.
 You complete the process without ever leaving LendKey.
 You can find out if you’re eligible in as little as 15 minutes, and you can use LendKey’s easy online application to get started.

 Earnest is another online company that offers refinancing options if you already have student loans to refinance.
 For their most current variable and fixed rates visit Earnest.